AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/average-minute-audience-panel.md

 Use the input settings described in this section to configure the Media average minute audience panel.

-1. Begin creating a Media average minute audience panel, as described in [Access the Media average minute audience panel](#access-the-media-average-minute-audience-panel).

 1. Configure the following input settings:

    | Setting | Description |